NoahCohenNow/mcdegens/README.md

 - Lower `MIN_HOLDER_BALANCE`
 - Wait for more holders to accumulate

+### Stats not updating on landing page
+- Ensure `stats.json` exists and is being updated
+- Check GitHub auto-push is working (if enabled)
+- Verify landing page is fetching from correct URL

 ## 📜 License

 MIT

-## 🤝 Brotherhood
+## 🍟 McDegens

-YOO YOO MY NIGGA

-For the broken, the bagholders, the forgotten dreamers.
-Half for the fire, half for the family.
+Welcome to your new shift.

+Did Bitcoin send your portfolio to the dumpster?
+Did Solana forget to "sol" up?

+It's okay.
+We've got a new position for you at McDegens.
+50% of creator fees get airdropped to our loyal employees (holders).
+50% goes to buying back the chart.
+We're our own best customer.

 ---

-*This tool is for the $YMN community.
+*This tool is for the $MCDGN community.
 Use responsibly and transparently.*